parthgoyal07/Parth_Goyal_DataScience_SkillSwapPlatform/README.md

 - Install flask for backend
 - Run the backend through flask
 - Run the frontend through npm ( Command - npm run dev )

+---

+## THE CODE FILES ARE IN ANOTHER BRANCH